RobTillaart/I2C_CAT24M01/README.md

 ## Description

-This library is to access external CAT24M01 1Mbit  I2C EEPROM.
+This library is to access the external CAT24M01 1Mbit I2C EEPROM.

-**Warning** This document is under construction.
-It is based upon the I2C_24LC1025 library so there might be errors not noticed yet.

-This library follows the I2C_EEPROM library, see links below.
+This library follows the I2C_EEPROM and I2C_24LC1025 libraries, see links below.

-The main difference with the I2C_24LC1025 is the place where the 16 bit of the memory address is put in the device address.
+The main difference with the I2C_24LC1025 is the place where the 16th bit of the memory address is inserted in the device address.

 The library is not tested (extensively) with hardware yet.
-Feedback, as always is welcome.
+Feedback, as always, is welcome.

 ### Related